vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 kubectl get pods -n cf-workloads
 ```

-You can now play with cf for k8s and deploy other apps and observe how it affects the Kubernetees infrastructure.
+You can now play with cf for k8s and deploy other apps and observe how it affects the Kubernetes infrastructure.
 Try other cf commands like `cf delete test-node-app` and see what changes, enjoy you new cf for k8s instance.

 ### Delete the cf-for-k8s deployment